myriadrf/LimePSB-RPCM/docs/v1.3/index.rst

 Main LimePSB RPCM board USB subsystem components:

 *	USB type-C socket (J26) is primarily used as LimePSB-RPCM one of power supply sources (for more information check section 2.15 Power Distribution).
 To enable RPi USB boot mount nRPIBOOT jumper on J12 pins 1-2 and mount a jumper on header J27 to switch Raspberry Pi USB from USB hub to USB C (more information check section 2.2 Raspberry Pi CM4/5 Configuration).
 *	USB type-A dual sockets (J30) may be used to connect USB peripherals to the Raspberry Pi CM4/5.
-Bottom socket is USB 3.0 if CM5 is used.
+Top socket is USB 3.0 if CM5 is used.
+* USB type-A dual socket (J30) and header (J28) have over current protection.
+Current limit is set to 600 mA.
+Both sockets share same protection circuitry so if one of them tries to draw more current both sockets will be disabled.
+Header has it is own separate over current protection.
 *	USB2.0 hub USB2517 (IC19) USB 2.0 hub expands Raspberry Pi CM4/5 USB port to dual USB socket (J30), header (J28) and mPCIe (J3).
 For more information check Table 12.
-*	Current limit power switches for USB dual socket and header.

-.. table:: Table 11 USB2.0 (IC20) Hub signals
+.. table:: Table 12.
+USB2.0 (IC20) Hub signals

   +------------+----------------------+------------------+---------------------------+---------------------------------------+
   | **Pin**    | **Pin name**         | **Function [7]** | **Schematic signal name** | **Connector ID**                      |